-We asked you to submit photos documenting the tobacco industry’s marketing tactics and promotional strategies at the point of sale (POS) in your communities.
-We received over 50 awesome photos from across the country and even overseas.
-Many thanks to everyone who participated!
+Many thanks to all who participated in this year’s Point of Sale Tobacco Marketing Photo Contest!
+We received many powerful photos documenting the tobacco industry’s marketing tactics and promotional strategies at the point of sale in communities across the county.
 The entries show the evolving tobacco product landscape and the relentless efforts of the tobacco industry to recruit new users and keep current ones hooked with cheap prices, steep discounts, targeted marketing, and high visibility in the retail environment.
-We hope these photos can help illustrate the tobacco industry’s tactics at the POS and be used to encourage local and state governments to continue working to minimize their influence.
-Below you can see the winners for each category.
-These photos can also be found in our image gallery for your tobacco control advocacy needs.
+We hope these photos can help illustrate the tobacco industry’s tactics in the retail environment and can be helpful in showing the importance of policies and work at the state and local level that minimizes tobacco’s presence and influence in our communities.
+See all entries here.
+These photos can also be found in our image gallery, where you can download and use them (for free!) for your tobacco control and prevention educational and advocacy needs.
+Below you can see the winners for each category (click on each category to scroll down, and click on each photo to enlarge):

 - Menthol Madness